 - 2 ounces swiss cheese about 2/3 cup, grated

 - Heat 2 teaspoons of butter in a skillet over medium heat.
 Add the sliced onions and stir.
 Let the onions caramelize, stirring very occasionally, for about 15-25 minutes.
-Season with 1/4 tsp salt.
+Season with 1/4 teaspoon salt.
 Set aside.

-- Meanwhile, season the ground beef with remaining 1/4 tsp salt, Worcestershire sauce, and black pepper.
+- Meanwhile, season the ground beef with remaining 1/4 teaspoon salt, Worcestershire sauce, and black pepper.
 Shape into two thin patties.
 Heat a non-stick skillet over medium-high.
 Cook the patties for about 5 minutes per side until done.
 Set on paper towels to absorb excess grease.

 - When ready to make the patty melt, spread each slice of bread with 1 teaspoon of butter each.
 Place two slices of bread, butter side down on a plate.
 Sprinkle each with a little cheese.
 Top evenly with the onions then put the cooked beef patty on top.
 Sprinkle with remaining cheese, and cover with bread (butter side out).